 Once in the stomach, NSAIDs reduce the production of COX enzymes.
 These enzymes are responsible for natural inflammation control; anti-inflammatories inhibit the ability of the dog’s body to regulate itself.
 More importantly, COX enzymes help to produce and maintain the mucosal barrier.
 This is a lining that protects the stomach wall from being worn away by its own digestive acids.
 The more pain pills a dog swallows, the faster that lining disintegrates.

 With the gastric mucosal barrier weakened, ulcers can begin to form.
 In a worst-case scenario, ibuprofen ingestion can actually create holes in the stomach itself.
 This can cause stomach acids to leak into the abdomen.
 The COX enzymes have other functions, too, involving the blood’s ability to clot and regulating the flow of blood to the kidneys.
 When a dog eats pain medications, they not only cause wounds, sores, and perforations to occur, but also prevent them from healing.

 When blood flow to the kidneys is compromised, it is easier to understand why a dog might have trouble controlling or managing their bladder function.
 The analgesic, or pain-killing, function of NSAIDs explains the neurological symptoms.
 Open wounds in the stomach or small intestine should key us in to why blood might appear in a dog’s vomit and feces.

 The more pain pills a dog ingests, the more dire the consequences.
-Calling a veterinarian or getting the dog to an emergency pet hospital as quickly as possible can make all the difference to how bad the symptoms become and the length of recovery if your dog ate ibuprofen.
+Calling a veterinarian or getting the dog to an emergency pet hospital as quickly as possible can make all the difference.
 The treatment options if a dog ate ibuprofen can be as relatively simple as a stomach pump or as involved as surgery to repair a perforated stomach.